Please submit an application via managemymarket.com. Before submitting your application please carefully read the information and guidelines below.

 Chances: The Portsmouth (Saturday) and Exeter (Thursday) markets are very full, so please be advised that it’s unlikely we will have space for guest vendors at these markets.
 Please also be aware that the guest vendor list is long, and we can offer no guarantee that approved guest vendors will be called on at any point during the season.
 That said, chances will be greater in the early and later parts of the season, which runs from May to November.

 Stall Fees: Stall fees for guest vendors are: $35 for Durham and Dover markets and $50 for the Exeter and Portsmouth markets.
-You will receive an invoice for your fees in advance, which can be paid using Pay Pal or by money order.
+You will receive an invoice for your fees in advance, which can be paid using Pay Pal.
 Stall fees are non-refundable and non-transferable.

 Next Steps: If it looks good so far, continue to read the Become a Vendor page and apply!